Providence Gay Bars

 Frequently the first or last stop during a night out, The Stable is Providence’s neighborhood gay bar.
 Drinks are strong and the crowd is mostly younger gay men.
 But in keeping with the neighborhood-style, it still caters well to lesbian and straight guests.
 Before my visit, The Stable was recommended multiple times – so expect to find a healthy share of outside visitors who make this their first stop.

 It’s a small bar inside with a few tables outside.
 During busy times, it’s standing room only with noisy surroundings.
-The bar’s name comes from a supposed equestrian-theme, but it’s mostly in-name-only.
+The bar’s name isn’t hinting at a western-theme, rather it’s a nod to the building’s history.
+During renovations, the bar’s owner discovered the building was once used for horse stables.

 17 Snow St